bkopplin/dynamic-echo/README.md

    ```

 # Usage
-We'll start by querying the existing endpoints.
+Let's start by querying for existing endpoints:
 ```
 curl "http://localhost:3000/endpoints" -X GET
 ```
-There are no endpoints yet, hence we're getting an empty array.
-Let's add some endpoints!
+You should get an empty array because there are no endpoints yet.
+Let's change that!
+Create an endpoint using the following command.
 ```
 curl --request POST \
   --url http://localhost:3000/endpoints \